-'I am American’: Black Americans use social media to respond to McConnell’s comments on voting
+‘I am American’: Black Americans use social media to respond to McConnell’s comments on voting

 But the explanation from McConnell’s office did not quell the anger.

-“Being Black doesn’t make you less of an American, no matter what this craven man thinks,” Charles Booker, a Democrat running against Sen. Rand Paul (R) for his Kentucky seat, tweeted.
+“Being Black doesn’t make you less of an American, no matter what this craven man thinks,” Charles Booker, a Democrat running against Sen. Rand Paul (R) for Paul’s Kentucky seat, tweeted.

 “Collin Powell was a real American,” tweeted an account named “Republicans against Trumpism,” attaching an image of the late general, who was Black. “[McConnell], apologize now!” the account demanded.

-“Hey [McConnell], for your information, I’m also an American,” tweeted Democratic National Committee chairman Jaime Harrison, a Black man.
+“Hey [McConnell], for your information, I’m also an American,” tweeted Democratic National Committee Chairman Jaime Harrison, a Black man.

 Soon, more Black Americans were tweeting pictures of themselves with the caption “I am American” and using the #MitchPlease hashtag.

 Democrats have pushed for federal voting rights legislation in response to Republican-led state laws imposing new restrictions on ballot access.
-On Wednesday, Republicans blocked the measures, which combined an effort to restore portions of the 1965 Voting Rights Act that have been struck down in recent years by the Supreme Court with a broader effort to establish new national standards for federal elections, including minimum requirements for early voting, vote by mail and other methods of making it easier to vote.
+On Wednesday, Republicans blocked the measures, which combined an effort to restore portions of the 1965 Voting Rights Act that have been struck down in recent years by the Supreme Court with a broader effort to establish new national standards for federal elections, including minimum requirements for early voting, voting by mail and other methods making voting easier.

 An effort to change Senate rules to ensure passage also failed as two Democrats — Sens.
 Joe Manchin III (W.Va.) and Kyrsten Sinema (Ariz.) — joined all Republicans in opposing the effort.